cloudarxiv/DAGit/README.md

 ![Alt text](./dagit_operations_interactions.png)

 The control plane passes intermediate data in the form of keys to the functions.
 The developer of the function has to read the key.
+Suppose you want to fetch the "url" from the parameters.
 Example of such an implementation is provided in the below script.

 ```python